Speeding Up Entmax: Experiments

-\paragraph{Training Time.} Fig.~\ref{fig:train_dyn_rel}\&\ref{fig:train_dyn_abs} show the training dynamics in training steps and in wall time on WMT'14 En$\to$De (Training dynamics for IWSLT'14 is in App.~\ref{app:iwslt_dyn}).
-Despite the closeness of performance in intermediate steps and at the end of training, we see that 1.5-entmax is much slower in wall time than the rest of the transformations.
-In this regard, 1.5-ReLU converges as fast as softmax in absolute time and performs on par.
-Thus 1.5-ReLU combines all three desired properties: computation speed, task performance, and sparsity of output.
+Fig.~\ref{fig:train_dyn_rel}\&\ref{fig:train_dyn_abs} show the training dynamics in training steps and in wall time on WMT'14 En$\to$De.
+Despite the closeness of performance in intermediate steps and at the end of training, we see that on the larger datasets 1.5-entmax is slower in wall time than softmax and 1.5-ReLU.

-\paragraph{Inference Time.} Our preliminary experiments show that the same happens at inference time: 1.5-ReLU is as fast as the optimized softmax (from PyTorch), and is 14\% faster than 1.5-entmax in wall time.